jmar777/kwicks/README.md

 # Kwicks

-Sexy sliding panels for jQuery.
+Sexy sliding panels for jQuery -- [kwicks homepage](http://devsmash.com/projects/kwicks)

 ## About Kwicks

 Kwicks for jQuery is a plugin providing sexy sliding panels with an emphasis on navigational interaction.
 Kwicks was originally a port of a MooTools effect (of the same name), but has since evolved into a highly configurable and versatile UI component.

-## Docs, Examples, Etc.

-Kwicks is a fundamentally visual and interactive UI component, so the easiest way to understand what it is and how it works is to see it in action.
-Please check out the [kwicks homepage](http://devsmash.com/projects/kwicks) to get started!
+Kwicks is a fundamentally visual and interactive UI component, so the easiest way to understand what it is and how it works is to see it in action.  **Please check out the [kwicks homepage](http://devsmash.com/projects/kwicks) for the documentation, examples, and help on getting started!**

 ## License